joseidz/azure-content/articles/sql-database/sql-database-cloud-migrate.md

 > Be sure to install the latest versions of the client tools as earlier versions are not compatible with the SQL Database v12.

 ### SQL Server Management Studio (SSMS)
-SSMS can be used to deploy a compatible database directly to Azure SQL Database or to export a logical backup of the database as a BACPAC, which can then be imported, still using SSMS, to create a new Azure SQL Database.
+SSMS can be used to deploy a compatible database directly to Azure SQL Database or to export a logical backup of the database as a BACPAC, which can then be imported, using SSMS, to create a new Azure SQL Database.

 You must use the latest version of SSMS (CU6 in SQL Server 2013 and up) or by download the [latest version](http://msdn.microsoft.com/en-us/evalcenter/dn434042.aspx) of the tool.